-This is a huge loss of productivity, and a highly expensive issue for UK businesses.
-As such it’s vital that company’s proactively do all they can to improve the well-being of their staff, and look at ways to make sure your staff are comfortable, healthy, and engaged while at work.
+This is a huge loss of productivity and a highly expensive issue for UK businesses.
+As such it’s vital that companies proactively do all they can to improve the well-being of their people, and look at ways to make sure they are comfortable, healthy, and engaged while at work.

-Get the right desks.
+Healthy Office tip 1 – Get the right desks.

-While it may sound obvious, it is vital that staff who spend a lot of their time sitting at a desk are given one that correctly meets their needs.
-According to the Office of National Statistics, musculoskeletal problems (which include back pain, neck and upper limb problems) resulted in 30.8 million days being lost in 2016.
-By using standing desks employees can alter their position, helping them avoid back and neck pain associated with sitting in the same position for prolonged periods.
-Check out a review of the best ones here.
+Firstly, it is vital that staff who spend a lot of their time sitting at a desk are given one that correctly meets their needs.
+According to the Office of National Statistics, musculoskeletal problems resulted in 30.8 million days being lost in 2016.
+These include back pain, neck and upper limb problems.

-Improve your staff’s diet.
+Healthy Office tip 2 – Improve your staff’s diet.

 Some problems are simple to fix.
 By helping your staff avoid junk food and unhealthy snacks their health and mood can be positively affected.
 This in turn leads to higher productivity and better service to your clients.
 One simple way to cut out the cookies is to replace them with an office fruit box.

-Pick your office chairs carefully.
+Healthy Office tip 3 – Pick your office chairs carefully.

-Improve the environment.
+Healthy Office tip 4 – Improve the environment.

-This perhaps sounds simple, but by making sure that your office has fresh air and enough natural light to feel pleasantly airy can make a huge difference.
-Being cooped up in a stuffy, dark ‘box’ of an office can have highly adverse effects on your employee’s mood, leading to loss of productivity, days taken off sick, and a dip in your staff motivation.
+Making sure that your office has fresh air and enough natural light can make a huge difference.
+Being cooped up in a stuffy, dark ‘box’ of an office can have highly adverse effects on your employee’s mood.
+This leads to loss of productivity, days taken off sick, and a dip in your staff motivation.

-Adding plants into your office can have instantly have a hugely positive effect on your staffs well-being and mood.
+Adding plants into your office has a hugely positive effect on your staff’s well-being and mood.
 Office plants will remove toxins from the air that cause Sick Building Syndrome, and also help maintain a healthy, comfortable level of humidity in the office.

-The HSE describe symptoms of SBS as “dry or itchy skin or skin rash, dry or itchy eyes, nose or throat, headaches, lethargy, irritability, or poor concentration, and a stuffy or runny nose.”
-However, office plants, as well as looking stunning, can help overcome these issues and keep your staff healthy and working to the best of their potential.
-For some ideas, check out our recommended planting choices for desk plants.
+So, what difference will it make?
 See below for the chart again, showing which given sickness reasons could instantly be improved by the above recommendations: